KeeganMyers/emacs-setup/README.md

 Vi bindings everywhere.

 F1 = M-x

 f2 = Help

+f2 k  = show keybindings for current major and minor modes.

 F3 = cycle shell and REPL buffers in the 'sub' pane

 F12, S-F12 = contextual cycle of buffers, forward and backwards.

-Buffer cycling is contextual, *---* buffers only cycle in the lower pane. non * buffers cycle in the main window pane.
+Buffer cycling is contextual, \*---\* buffers only cycle in the lower pane. non * buffers cycle in the main window pane.

 F11 moves the focus between panes.